DragonMinded/PyStreaming/README.md

 Notice that the suffixes we provided after `$name` for the original and transcoded streams are all listed here.
 When you set the software up in this manner, a configuration gear will be visible on the stream for viewers where they can choose a quality.
+You'll want to verify with a test stream to ensure that your streaming server can handle the load of transcoding.
+If it can't, you'll notice that all qualities will buffer randomly and your CPU usage will be too high for the number of cores.
+If your server can't keep up, choose fewer transcodes and try again.

 ## Running Behind nginx